-I have many years of experience working with and advising clients in probate proceedings and the creation and implementation of estate plans that effectively express the clients’ personal desires regarding the disposition and protection of assets. while providing potential tax advantages and security for family and beneficiaries.
+As a wills and probate attorney based in New York City, I have many years of experience working with and advising clients in probate proceedings and the creation and implementation of estate plans that effectively express the clients’ personal desires regarding the disposition and protection of assets. while providing potential tax advantages and security for family and beneficiaries.
 I graduated in the top 10% of my class at The New England School of Law in Boston and served on the prestigious “Law Review.”

 Do you need a New York City wills and probate attorney or have any questions about a probate matter or your estate?
 Contact me by phone at (212) 355-2575 or by e-mail